tahoe-lafs/tahoe-lafs/docs/garbage-collection.rst

 Each lease has two parameters: a create/renew timestamp and a duration.
 The timestamp is updated when the share is first uploaded (i.e. the file or directory is created), and updated again each time the lease is renewed (i.e.
-"tahoe check --add-lease" is performed).
+"``tahoe check --add-lease``" is performed).
 The duration is currently fixed at 31 days, and the "nominal lease expiration time" is simply $duration seconds after the $create_renew timestamp.
 (In a future release of Tahoe, the client will get to request a specific duration, and the server will accept or reject the request depending upon its local configuration, so that servers can achieve better control over their storage obligations).

 The lease-expiration code has two modes of operation.
 The first is age-based: leases are expired when their age is greater than their duration.
 This is the